-- Execute the following command to build the updated configuration file: vimysql -f - 10.
-Execute the following commands:
+9. Execute the following command to build the updated configuration file:

 NOTE: The following process can take a long time to complete.
-To ensure the command is not interrupted, you should run the command in a "tmux" session.
+To ensure the command is not interrupted, you should run the command in a tmux session.
+If you are running a version of SL1 that does not enable the tmux utility by default, you must first enable it.